jsahota11/databases-group-proj/stage-3/updated-data-summary.md

 * qualifying sessions
 * circuits
 * lap times
-* pit stops
-* the championships overall
+* the seasons and championships overall

 Constructors are the designers and builders of the cars used in races.
 Some additional supporting tables are driver standings, constructor